ghost-goblin/CySA/part1.md

     + Internal IP Disclosure
        + Bad packet headers revealing information that should be hidden by NAT
     + VPN
-       + Protocols, encryption tunnels can be vulnerable
+       + Protocols, encryption tunnels can be vulnerable (PPTP)
+    + Virtualisation
+       + VM Escape

 ## Validation
 - True positive